Enhancing Long Video Generation Consistency without Tuning: Introduction

-\item We propose \ouralgorithm{} to improve the consistency by reweighting the temporal attention scores. \ouralgorithm{} conducts time-frequency analysis via the \ac{dstft} to derive adaptive weights, improving the video consistency while preserving the motion in videos. \ouralgorithm{} can serve as a plug-in for existing long video generation methods.
-We verify its efficacy on FIFO-Diffusion~\citep{kim2024fifo}, Freenoise~\citep{qiu2023freenoise}, and StreamingT2V~\citep{henschel2024streamingt2v}.
-We highlight that \ouralgorithm{} can improve the consistency in the generation of single- and multi-prompt long videos.
+$\bullet$ We propose \ouralgorithm{} to improve the consistency by reweighting the temporal attention scores. \ouralgorithm{} conducts time-frequency analysis via the \ac{dstft} to derive adaptive weights, improving the video consistency while preserving the motion in videos. \ouralgorithm{} can serve as a plug-in for existing long video generation methods.
+We verify its efficacy on FIFO-Diffusion~\citep{kim2024fifo}, Freenoise~\citep{qiu2023freenoise}, StreamingT2V~\citep{henschel2024streamingt2v} and CogVideoX~\citep{yang2024cogvideox}.
+We highlight that \ouralgorithm{} can improve the consistency in the generation of both single- and multi-prompt long videos.

-\item We provide an accompanying theoretical analysis in addition to empirical evaluations.
-Frequency-based methods have been shown to be effective in various video diffusion model applications.
-However, all existing methods are designed based on heuristic intuitions.
+$\bullet$ We provide an accompanying theoretical analysis in addition to empirical evaluations.
+While frequency-based approaches have shown effectiveness in various video diffusion model applications, they primarily rely on heuristic intuition without theoretical guarantees.
 Our work is the \emph{first} to provide an analysis of the frequency-based method in video diffusion model.
-The analysis also sheds light on the design of hyperparameters in algorithms. \item We propose \ourinterpolation{} to improve the consistency by designing a prompt interpolation strategy for video generation of multiple prompts.
+The analysis also sheds light on the design of hyperparameters in algorithms.

+$\bullet$ We propose \ourinterpolation{} to improve the consistency by designing a prompt interpolation strategy for video generation of multiple prompts.
 It enhances consistency by: (1) aligning semantics in different prompts before the embedding interpolation and (2) adaptively implementing the interpolated embedding according to the denoising time index and the layer index in the network.
-The efficacy of the overall algorithm is corroborated by extensive experiments. \end{itemize}
+The efficacy of the overall algorithm is corroborated by extensive experiments.